itsriffchan/bulong/README.md

 This repository is released under the MIT License.

-**Note:** The UP-DSP-PLD dataset is distributed under its own license and is **not redistributed** with this project.
+**Note:** The UP-DSP-PLD dataset is distributed under its own license.
 Users are responsible for obtaining the dataset legally and complying with its terms.